-G. PERSONAL LIABILITY
+F. PERSONAL LIABILITY

-There shall be no personal liability on the part of any Animal Control Officer or Reserve Animal Service Officer in the lawful execution of his/her assigned duties, except as provided by State or Federal Law.
+There shall be no personal liability on the part of any Animal Control Officer in the lawful execution of his/her assigned duties, except as provided by State or Federal Law.

-3.7 ANIMAL CARE & CONTROL WELFARE FACILITIES A. GENERAL
+3.7 ANIMAL WELFARE FACILITIES

+Α. GENERAL

-The Town shall provide or contract for sufficient facilities to be used for the purpose of humanely boarding and caring for animals impounded under the provisions of this Ordinance.
+The Town shall provide for sufficient facilities to be used for the purpose of humanely boarding and caring for animals impounded under the provisions of this Ordinance.
 Such a facility shall meet the requirements established in this Section.